aonufrei/java-lambda-doc/java-lambdas.md

-## Methods as lambdas
+## Methods as Lambdas
-Any java method can be used as a lambda, if it's return type and parameters fits.
+Any java method can be used as lambda if its' return type and parameters fit.
-When all that lambda does is calling another method with the parameters passed to the lambda, you can shorter the way you declare that.
+When all lambda does is calling another method with the parameters passed to lambda, you can shorten the way you declare that.

-For example we have the following method:
+For example, we have the following method:
 ```java

 void printText(String text, Consumer<String> outputOperation) {